hjudgesac/joule_integration_sfsf_public/configure_identity_provisioning/configure_identity_provisioning.md

 ## **Configure SuccesssFactors as Source System in Identity Provisioning**

-1. Download the [**IdentityProvisioningFiles.zip**](https://github.com/hjudgesac/joule_integration_sfsf_public/raw/main/configure_identity_provisioning/files/IdentityProvisioningFiles.zip) that contains the pre-defined source and target systems required to setup this configuration.
+1. Download [**IdentityProvisioningFiles.zip**](https://github.com/hjudgesac/joule_integration_sfsf_public/raw/main/configure_identity_provisioning/files/IdentityProvisioningFiles.zip) that contains the pre-defined source and target systems required to setup this configuration.
 **Note**: A file should be automatically downloaded into your downloads folder.

 2. Extract the zip file into a folder of your choice.
 Confirm that the following 2 files are visible in the extracted folder: